 Knowing the surroundings of the city of Budapest is an optimal plan for when you have squeezed the most of the Hungarian capital, but have you done it?
 Be sure to plan excursions during your visit, but don't forget that there is much more to Budapest than meets the eye.

 If you also want to complete your trip with the most iconic experience of Budapest, which is also super relaxing, I recommend you to visit the Spas of Budapest.
-I leave you a guide where I have compiled the best ones: Spa Visits and Tickets.

 Frequently asked questions